mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 ### 3.1 Build System

 The SDK must support a wide range of different [environments](#supported-environments).
-To accomplish this, a custom build system will be required.
+To accomplish this, a small custom build system will be required.

-This system needs to be compatible with both qmake and CMake.
+This system needs to be compatible with both QMake and CMake.
 However, use of CMake will be encouraged, especially for NeuralPlex projects that use Qt6.
+Qt moved to CMake as its main build system with Qt6 and is not actively developing QMake anymore; support for QMake is required mostly to better support projects using older Qt versions.

 The build system should be easy to configure from the developer side, and provide the following: